Paddy Holohan: Second disciplinary action and departure from Sinn Féin

 In March 2021, Sinn Féin once again took disciplinary action against Holohan after Holohan refused a request to take down a Facebook post supporting a salon owner who reopened in breach of COVID-19 restrictions.
 Pearse Doherty explained the situation to the Irish Independent's Floating Voter podcast: "This fella made a comment, we told him that comment isn’t in keeping with the party’s view, we told him to withdraw it, he isn’t doing so, there’s a disciplinary procedure, the party will deal with that”.

 Later that month, it was revealed that Holohan had chosen not to renew his party membership and had become an independent councillor.

 2024 elections

 Holohan stood in the 2024 Irish local elections in both Tallaght South and Tallaght Central, won seats in both, and took up his seat in Tallaght South while nominating local MMA coach Dean Donnelly to be co-opted onto the council for the Tallaght Central seat.

-On November 15th 2024 Paddy Holohan declared his intention to run in the Dublin South West Dáil constituency in the 2024 Irish general election.
+On November 15, 2024 Paddy Holohan declared his intention to run in the Dublin South West Dáil constituency in the 2024 Irish general election he lost this election coming 12th out of 16 candidates receiving 3.68% of first preference votes.